Menus can be created in Kubio from Menus -> Create Menu. Once your menu is created you can place it where you want using the dropdown menu block.

 Menus are made of buttons that can have three states: normal, hover, and active.
 The styling options available for all of the states.

-In the Kubio editor you can stylize the main menu buttons, main menu effects, and submenu buttons.
+In the Kubio block editing panel you can stylize the main menu buttons, main menu effects, and submenu buttons.

 In the case of the main menu and submenu buttons, here are the available styling options: